Supersonic aircraft

 XB-1: the only real future for Concorde

-The manufacturer Boom Supersonic, announced on Wednesday 7 October 2020, the release of the XB-1.
+The manufacturer Boom Supersonic, announced on Wednesday 7 October 2020, the launch of the XB-1.

 Although the first tests are scheduled for 2021, the current CEO Blake Scholl, acknowledges a delay, but assures that all tests are working and going well.

-It is estimated that the XB-1 aircraft will be able to carry 65 to 88 passengers.
-And it will be able to fly from Paris to Montreal in 3 hours and 45 minutes.
-However, it will probably take another 10 years before it is put on line.
+The XB-1 aircraft should be able to carry 65 to 88 passengers, and to fly from Paris to Montreal in 3 hours and 45 minutes.
+However, it will probably take another 10 years before it is put in use.